Jelena Janković: 2016: Injuries and loss of form

 Janković started her 2016 season in Brisbane, but lost in the first round against recent US Open finalist and eighth seed Roberta Vinci in three sets despite being up a set.
 She then traveled to Sydney and won her first-round match against CoCo Vandeweghe in straight sets.
 However, she fell to Sara Errani in two tie-break sets in the second round despite being up 5–1 in the second set.
-Seeded nineteenth at the Australian Open, Janković won her first-round match against Polona Hercog.
+Seeded 19th at the Australian Open, Janković won her first-round match against Polona Hercog.
 She suffered a second-round upset at the hands of Laura Siegemund.

 During the Fed Cup tie versus Spain, Janković lost both of her matches to Carla Suárez Navarro and Garbiñe Muguruza.
 Serbia ended up losing 0–4.
 At the Dubai Tennis Championships, Janković upset fifth seed Belinda Bencic in the first round to get her first top-10 win of the season.
 However, she lost in the second round to Andrea Petkovic.
-Seeded fourteenth at the Qatar Total Open, Janković was tested by qualifier Jana Čepelová in the first round but managed to win in three sets.
+Seeded 14th at the Qatar Ladies Open, Janković was tested by qualifier Jana Čepelová in the first round but managed to win in three sets.
 She exited the tournament after losing to Monica Niculescu in the second round.
-Janković then went to the BNP Paribas Open having to defend finalist points from the previous year.
-Seeded nineteenth, she received a bye into the second round and beat Carina Witthöft in straight sets.
+Janković then went to Indian Wells having to defend finalist points from the previous year.
+Seeded 19th, she received a bye into the second round and beat Carina Witthöft in straight sets.
 Janković then dominated CoCo Vandeweghe in her third-round match; she only conceded one game.
 She then lost to third seed Agnieszka Radwańska in the fourth round.
-Seeded eighteenth at the Miami Open, Janković withdrew from her second round match against qualifier Magda Linette due to a right shoulder injury.
+Seeded 18th at the Miami Open, Janković withdrew from her second-round match against qualifier Magda Linette due to a right shoulder injury.